vukbatanovic/STSAnno/README.md

 ## File format
 On startup, the program asks the user to select the input file.
-The expected input is a UTF-8-encoded TXT file which contains the STS corpus to be annotated.
+The expected input is a UTF-8-encoded TXT file that contains the STS corpus to be annotated.
-The expected format of the corpus file is: one line per text/sentence pair.
+The expected format of the corpus file is one line per text/sentence pair.
 Texts in a pair should be tab-separated.
 The annotated corpus generated as program output has a similar tab-separated structure, with three columns - the first one contains the similarity score, while the second and the third contain the texts in a pair.